-To view a resource in more detail hoover and click the italic text.
+To view a resource in more detail hover and click the text.

 Click below for Facebook Maryland Behavioral Health Peer Recovery Specialist

 Office Consumer Affairs (OCA) primary functions

 The Office of Consumer Affairs maintains an email listing of Peer Recovery Specialist and PRS Supervisors

 who are requesting information related to providing Recovery Support Services.

 To be added to the email list, please contact Adelaide Weber via email at

 Naloxone-a medication approved by the Food and Drug Administration (FDA) to prevent overdose by opioids such as heroin, morphine, and oxycodone.
 It blocks opioid receptor sites, reversing the toxic effects of the overdose.
 Naloxone is administered when a patient is showing signs of opioid overdose.
 The medication can be given by intranasal spray, intramuscular (into the muscle), subcutaneous (under the skin), or intravenous injection.